Alex Verdugo Preview, Player Props: Red Sox vs. Orioles

 Orioles Pitching Rankings

-- The Orioles pitching staff is eighth in the league with a collective 9.1 strikeouts per nine innings.
+- The Orioles pitching staff ranks seventh in MLB with a collective 9.1 strikeouts per nine innings.

-- The Orioles have the 11th-ranked team ERA across all league pitching staffs (4.02).
+- The Orioles' 4.01 team ERA ranks 10th across all MLB pitching staffs.

-- Orioles pitchers combine to allow 157 total home runs at a rate of 1.1 per game (to rank 11th in the league).
+- Orioles pitchers combine to surrender 158 home runs (1.1 per game), the 10th-fewest in the league.

-- His last time out was on Sunday against the Arizona Diamondbacks, when the right-hander threw six innings, surrendering two earned runs while allowing four hits.
+- The righty's last appearance came on Sunday against the Arizona Diamondbacks, when he tossed 4 2/3 innings, surrendering four earned runs while allowing six hits.

+- The 27-year-old has a 4.84 ERA and 9.1 strikeouts per nine innings in 25 games this season, while giving up a batting average of .277 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.